AdilAdam/TransformerEncoder/README.md

           <img src="http://img.shields.io/badge/docs-passing-success">
      </a>

+transformer model is a neural network that learns context and thus meaning by tracking relationships in sequential data like the words in this sentence, which means Transformer models are good at capturing content-based global interactions.Transformer models apply an evolving set of mathematical techniques, called attention or self-attention, to detect subtle ways even distant data elements in a series influence and depend on each other.

 ## TODO
 - Transformer encoder implementation for learning or research purpose.
 - Implemented on Pytorch (version=1.11.0) environment, Python vesrion 3.8.16